gremau/EarthSciNotebook/redbutte/rb_weatherstations.md

 is viewable on the [RBC website](http://redbuttecanyon.net/)

-Currently, the daily data for all weather stations for all years are stored in a single file called “RBWSall_yymmdd.txt” where the yymmdd is the most recent data collected.
+Currently, the daily data for all weather stations for all years are stored in a single file called `RBWSall_yymmdd.txt` where the yymmdd is the most recent data collected.
 This daily file is also saved as an excel file that can be found online.
 Historically, the data were saved by year.
 These data can be found in an archived folder online as excel